-Recently I set out on a fool’s errand to gain some research insights on building organizational culture in startups.
+Recently I set out on a fool’s errand to gain some insight on building organizational culture in startups.
 The truth is, this field of research is still in its infancy — not a lot is known.

 We know a lot about organizational behavior in established firms and how they design their culture.
 But, startups are trying to build something that’s never been built before and they are brand new companies.
 By nature, startups are super weird and hard to make sense of in a way a researcher would like to.

-A while back, researchers published a study in the California Management Review about different models of organizational culture in high-tech startups, which I believe are still relevant learnings for entrepreneurs today.
+A while back, researchers published a study in the California Management Review about different models of organizational culture in high-tech startups, which I believe are still hold relevant lessons for entrepreneurs today.

 Many companies choose a hybrid of these employment types.
 I will share some of the study’s findings and the implications for startups.